-The problem with a 9 months old puppy - and likewise with an adult dog - is: The what's called facilitation slows down from an "explosion" at say age 5 weeks to age 6 months to a sluggish snail pace later.
+The problem with a 9 months old puppy, and likewise with an adult dog, is: The what's called facilitation slows down from an "explosion" from say age 5 weeks to age 6 months to a sluggish snail pace later.
 Some people say "priming" but that doesn't quite fit the bill of facilitation:

 That's why this nervous system development where axons grow to form new connections is called facilitation.

 Frankly, at age 9 months I doubt there will be much of an "explosion" of new neuronal connections forming in your puppy's nervous system.
-Clearly new connections will still be made, but not so many, and more like at a snail's pace.
+Of course new connections will still be made, yes, but not so many, and more like at a snail's pace.

 Meaning: You can (and should!) still shape your dog's behavior going forward through comprehensive socialization NOW, yet it will take longer and more repetitions before the right new axon connections establish, and thus before your dog will behave the way you want.

-If you are not into pure reading though, maybe seeing it all in Multimedia Puppy Chronicles is what you were missing until now?
+If you are not into pure reading though, maybe seeing it all in the only live and multimedia New Puppy Diary is what you were missing until now?

 Either way I am sure it would help you dramatically to raise a healthy and well-behaved adult dog.